DolicaAkelloEgwel/supercolliderstuff/supercollider/notes/computermusic.md

 ### Amplitude

 Height of peaks and depths of valleys.
 Musical equivalent is volume.
-Amplitude in measured in decibels (db).
+Amplitude in measured in decibels (dB).

 Like intervals, decibals measure relative rather than absolute amplitude.
+It expresses a ratio, rather than an explicit value.

+In general, the difference between the quietest and the loudest sounds you would want to hear is about 120 dB.
+One level of dynamic [^1] (mezzo forte to forte) is about 7dB.

+[^1]: Variation of loudness between notes/phrases.